The Time in Between (TV series): Plot

-Sira Quiroga is a young and attractive seamstress living a humble life in Madrid with her single mother Dolores.
+Sira Quiroga is a young dressmaker from a traditional neighborhood of Madrid with her single mother Dolores.
 During a festival she meets Ignacio, an aspiring gentleman applying for a position in the Spanish civil service.
 They begin a relationship and soon decide to marry.
-Meanwhile, Dona Manuela's business is running slow, leaving her with no other option but to close down the shop, leaving all the seamstresses, including Sira and her mother, unemployed and fully reliant on Ignacio's prestigious position as a civil servant.
+Meanwhile, Dona Manuela's business is running slow, leaving her with no option but to close down the shop, leaving all the seamstresses, including Sira and her mother, unemployed and fully reliant on Ignacio's prestigious position as a civil servant.
 Sira remains unemployed until Ignacio finally convinces her to apply for a civil service post, but to do this she must learn to use a typewriter.